samthor/gulp-tweakdom/README.md

 })
 ```

-If you return a node from the mutator function, its `.innerHTML` will be used for output.
+If you return a node from the mutator function, its `.innerHTML` will be used for output instead of the whole document.
-This can be useful if you're manipulating a HTML partial, as jsdom will otherwise add `<head>`, `<body>` etc.
+This can be useful if you're manipulating a HTML partial, as jsdom will otherwise assume `<head>`, `<body>` etc.

 For example, to modify this patial-